 The only thing you can’t do with it is drift, unfortunately.
 Maybe one day Honda will bless this planet with an RWD Civic, who knows.
 (Kidding, if you want that, buy an S2000!)

 Until then, we enthusiasts will keep rocking what we have now, and make sure to have it insured by a good company.
+Keep in mind that any modifications, such as installing coilovers in your Civic, or an aftermarket exhaust will likely affect your premiums.

 If you’ve made it to the end of this article, you know enough to get started with policy hunting.
 Keep in mind the factors that determine insurance costs and be sure to save some cash when you buy a policy — it will come in handy when you want to make some modifications.